emitanaka/edibble/README.md

 The focus of `tidyverse` R-package is well suited for the data science project workflow as illustrated below in (B) (from [Grolemund and Wickham 2017](https://r4ds.had.co.nz/introduction.html)).
-For experimental data, statististical project begin before obtaining data as depicted below in (A).
+For experimental data, statistical project begin before obtaining data as depicted below in (A).
 The focus of `edibble` is to facilitate work in (A).